eng-code-ml/paper-material/README.md

-# Learning Engineered Code from Software Quality Metrics (experimental material repository)
+# On Distinguishing (Non-)Engineered Code with Machine Learning: A Study of 1M Methods (experimental material repository)

 We created this anonymous GitHub account to publish our experimental data for the reviewers.
 Later we intend to move this repository to our group's account.